ddd-by-examples/library/docs/design-level.md

 Fair enough, let's go further.

-When a **patron** tires to place on hold a book that is currently not available it should not be possible, thus resulting in **book hold failed** event, as it is depicted below:
+When a **patron** tries to place on hold a book that is currently not available it should not be possible, thus resulting in **book hold failed** event, as it is depicted below:

 ![Holding example 2](images/dl/holding/example-2.png)